African art: Ethiopia

 Church paintings in Ethiopia were likely produced as far back as the introduction of Christianity in the 4th century AD, although the earliest surviving examples come from the church of Debre Selam Mikael in the Tigray Region, dated to the 11th century AD.
 However, the 7th-century AD followers of the Islamic prophet Muhammad who fled to Axum in temporary exile mentioned that the original Church of Our Lady Mary of Zion was decorated with paintings.
-Other early paintings include those from the rock-hewn churches of Lalibela, dated to the 12th century AD, and in nearby Geneta Maryam, dated to the 13th century AD.
+Other early paintings include those from the rock-hewn churches of Lalibela, dated to the 12th century AD, and in nearby Genete Maryam, dated to the 13th century AD.
 However, paintings in illuminated manuscripts predate the earliest surviving church paintings; for instance, the Ethiopian Garima Gospels of the 4th–6th centuries AD contain illuminated scenes imitating the contemporary Byzantine style.

-Ethiopian painting, on walls, in books, and in icons, is highly distinctive, though the style and iconography are closely related to the simplified Coptic version of Late Antique and Byzantine Christian art.
+Ethiopian painting, on walls, in books, and in icons, is highly distinctive, though the style and iconography are closely related to the simplified Coptic version of late antique and Byzantine Christian art.
 From the 16th century, Roman Catholic church art and European art in general began to exert some influence.
 However, Ethiopian art is highly conservative and retained much of its distinct character until modern times.
 The production of illuminated manuscripts for use continued up to the present day.

-Another important form of Ethiopian art, also related to Coptic styles, are crosses made from wood and metal.
+Another important form of Ethiopian art, also related to Coptic styles, is crosses made from wood and metal.
 They are usually copper alloy or brass, plated (at least originally) with gold or silver.
 The heads are typically flat cast plates with elaborate and complex openwork decoration.
 The cross motif emerges from the decoration, with the whole design often forming a rotated square or circular shape, though the designs are highly varied and inventive.
 Many incorporate curved motifs rising from the base, which are called the "arms of Adam".
 Except in recent Western-influenced examples, they usually have no corpus, or figure of Christ, and the design often incorporates numerous smaller crosses.
 Engraved figurative imagery has sometimes been added.
 Crosses are mostly either processional crosses, with the metal head mounted on a long wooden staff, carried in religious processions and during the liturgy, or hand crosses, with a shorter metal handle in the same casting as the head.
 Smaller crosses worn as jewellery are also common.